jochen.fyi

 Most of us who write code for a living use version control, often interacting with our repositories through the command line.
 While I’m aware of applications like GitHub Desktop, if I can accomplish the task with a terminal, I prefer to use it.

-I’ve typed commands like git checkout, git merge, and git commit xyz more times than I can count.
+I have typed commands like git checkout, git merge, and git commit xyz more times than I can count.
 It feels like a waste of time, so why not find a shortcut?
 Setting up our Git configuration can make a huge difference.
 While Git provides default behaviors for many tasks, it also allows you to set your own preferences.
 With git alias, we can create short, vim-inspired mnemonics that save us from repetitive typing.

 All you need to do is add these, or your own, to your ~/.gitconfig: